Stock market investing can play a crucial role in your life, especially if you’ll depend on savings to keep you afloat during your retirement years.

 Some companies never pay dividends, using the money instead to grow the company.
 While dividends should never be the sole determinant when buying a stock, they can be a great perk.

-Should most investors stick with mutual funds actively managed by experts?
+True or False: Most investors should stick with mutual funds actively managed by experts.

 The reason unmanaged index funds outperform the experts is simple: The experts actively managing funds charge big bucks for their expertise.